lphroger/hw02/README.md

    Sadly, after running for a while, Brad's program always runs out of memory and crashes.
 Explain what's going wrong.

-b) After Janet patiently explains the problem to him, Brad gives it another
+b.
+After Janet patiently explains the problem to him, Brad gives it another
    try:

    ```c